Check, Please! Bay Area

 VIEW PROGRAM SCHEDULE

 Check, Please!
-Bay Area is beginning its ninth season on KQED April 3, 2014.
+Bay Area began its ninth season on KQED April 3, 2014.
 The success of Check, Please!
 Bay Area has added a new dimension to the famous Bay Area restaurant scene, as regular diners become amateur food critics of popular and hidden local restaurants.
 With more and more people clamoring to share their favorites combined with the never-ending supply of great Bay Area dining, the eighth season of Check, Please!
 Bay Area promises to be even tastier than the first seven.

 Every week, Check, Please!
 Bay Area features three guests who are local diners, not professional restaurant critics.
 Each guest chooses their favorite restaurant and the other two guests visit that restaurant under total anonymity — the restaurants are not notified that Check, Please! “reviewers” are dining there.
 After trying each others restaurant recommendations, the guests come on the show to discuss, dispute, and celebrate their dining experiences.
 The panel of diners is moderated by host Leslie Sbrocco, an award-winning author, wine connoisseur, newspaper columnist, and speaker.
 At the end of the show, each restaurant is rated based on the panelists’ comments.